 The accompanying notes form an integral part of the interim condensed consolidated financial statements.

-As per our report of even date attached for Deloitte Haskins & Sells LLP Chartered Accountants Firm's Registration No : 117366W/ W-100018
+for Deloitte Haskins & Sells LLP Chartered Accountants Firm's Registration No : 117366W/ W-100018

 P. R. Ramesh Partner Membership No. 70928 for and on behalf of the Board of Directors of Infosys Limited